gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 ![Deployment - PetPortal 1.0 to TEST - mappings](images/deployment-petportal-1.0-to-TEST-mappings.png "Deployment - PetPortal 1.0 to TEST - mappings")

 As you can see, Deployit managed to map all of our package members to members of the environment: webserver configuration and HTML to the apache host, the datasource and EAR file to the application server and the SQL files to the database.
-There is also a `TestRunner` member in the environment which we'll talk about later.
+The CI `PetClinic-ds-on-wls` remains orange because it can not be mapped to any member of the environment.
+As it's name suggests, it is meant to be mapped to a WebLogic (wls) server.

+The `TestRunner` environment member is a special case.
+It is a container to which _tests_ can be deployed that verify whether the deployment succeeded by accessing the deployed application.
+In this scenario, there are two tests in the package: one that test whether the PetPortal homepage can be reached and another that tests whether the webserver configuration that forwards requests to the PetClinic application is functioning correctly.
+You'll see the tests come by when we execute the deployment.

 With the mappings in place, we can now customize the way Deployit deploys the components to their containers.
 Clicking a particular deployed item (or _deployed_ for short) in the right box will bring up the balloon editor in which you can edit the deployed's values.
 Try clicking on the `PetPortal-host` deployed: